thefalc/instabread-codelab-sample/README.md

 * **shoppers_bank_information:** has columns representing the bank account information for the Instagread shoppers

 > **Note:**
-> When defining the schema for a vault, the Skyflow platform supports both basic data types (like you’d find in any database) and pre-defined Skyflow Data Types, which encapsulate common PII elements defined for your convenience.
+> When defining the schema for a vault, the Skyflow platform supports both basic data types (like you'd find in any database) and pre-defined Skyflow Data Types, which encapsulate common PII elements defined for your convenience.
 This includes data types like social security number, email, name, address, and credit card.
 Most of the columns in this schema use the Skyflow Data Types.

 In the shoppers table, click any column header's down arrow and select **View column**.